Aks18had/Airbnb_2019_NYC/README.md

 * Exploratory Data Analysis (EDA): Conduct a thorough analysis to understand the data's structure, relationships, and key characteristics & To Use visual tools to represent the data findings clearly and concisely.

-* Insights and Conclusion: Draw meaningful insights and provide best Conclusion to this Project.
+* Solution to the Business Objective,Insights and Conclusion: To Draw meaningful Solutions From the Visualization and Statistical Data and some of the best  insights to  provide best Conclusion to this Project.

 [1]**LET's BEGIN**